danielwertheim/mycouch/README.md

 So you have issues or questions...
 Great!
 That means someone is using it.
 Use the issues function here at the project page or contact me via mail: firstname@lastname.se; or Twitter: [@danielwertheim](https://twitter.com/danielwertheim)

 ## A word about the integration tests ##
-They are written using NUnit and to get started you need to create a database `mycouchtests` and one user `mycouchtester` with password `p@ssword`.
+They are written using MSTest (to be able to easily test the lib, supporting Windows Store apps).
+To get started you need to create a database `mycouchtests` and one user `mycouchtester` with password `p@ssword`.
 The user also must be allowed to create views in the database.

 ## License ##
 The MIT License (MIT)